MileHacker Logo

 Markets and Food Halls

-The daily market in Cefalù, near the old harbor, offers fresh produce, local cheeses, olives, and sometimes prepared foods.
+The daily market in Cefalù, near the old port, offers fresh produce, local cheeses, olives, and sometimes prepared foods.
 This the market is a good source for supplies for a picnic or ingredients if you have kitchen facilities.

 A window into local life.